kixe/Audio_MP3/README.md

 - showinfo: 1 to show the INFO button.
 - showvolume: 1 to show the VOLUME button.
 - showloading: 'alway','never','autohide') to show the LOADING bar// By default set to 'alway'
-- showinfo: 1 to show the INFO button.
 - buttonwidth: The buttons width.
 By default set to 30.
 - volumewidth: The width of the VOLUME button.
 By default set to 30.
 - volumeheight: The height of the VOLUME button.
 By default set to 10